University of Houston - Downtown

 Hatfield, E. (2018).
-Celebrities as working parents: Social learning, celebrity mystique, and family life.
+Celebrity Parents' Experiences with Work-Life Balance.
 In K. Vaidya (Ed.)
 Celebrity for the curious: Why study celebrity, music, and film studies?
 Queensland, AU: The Curious Academic Publishing.

 Hatfield, E. (2017).
 Communication and the work-life balancing act: Intersections across identities, genders, and cultures.
 Lexington Books: Lanham, MD.

 Hatfield, E. (2016).
 Book review: This year’s model: Fashion, media, and the making of glamour (E. Wissinger).
 The Popular Culture Studies Journal, 4(1), p.
 5.

 Hatfield, E. (2016).
 Lessons from celebrity parents: Unintended audience learning from celebrity news stories.
 Media Report to Women, 44(2).

 Hatfield, E. (2015).
 Motherhood and mental health: Carrie Mathison’s Homeland pregnancy.
 In S. Hayden and H. Huntley (Eds.), Mediated moms: Contemporary challenges to the motherhood myth.
 New York, NY: Peter Lang.

 Hatfield, E. (2014).
 Valuing family, valuing work: A comparison of ‘balance’ discourse targeting mothers and fathers.
 In A. Martinez and L. Miller (Eds.)
 Gender in a transitional era.
 Lanham, MD: Lexington Books.